XG-BoT: An Explainable Deep Graph Neural Network for Botnet Detection and Forensics: Proposed Method

-In the final step of the forward propagation, the node embeddings are reconstructed based on the concatenation operation of each of the subset node embeddings as shown in Equation~\ref{eq:res} for computing the final node embedding to perform the downstream task (i.e. botnet node classification).
-Due to the group processing, the number of training parameters decreases as the size of the number of group increase.
-Therefore, it allows for building a deeper XG-BoT model for capturing the hidden topological patterns. \\
+In the final step of forward propagation, the node embeddings are reconstructed based on the concatenation operation of each of the subset node embeddings, as shown in Equation~\ref{eq:res}.
+To compute the final node embedding, this is fed to a fully connected (MLP) layer and Softmax layer to perform the downstream task (i.e., botnet node classification).
+Due to group processing, the number of training parameters decreases as the size of the group increases.
+This allows a deeper XG-BoT model to be built, allowing the capture of hidden topological patterns. \\

-\textbf{Graph Encoder module:} As we mentioned, we adopted GIN~\cite{xu2018powerful}, a state-of-the-art graph neural network as the GNN encoder block $f_{w i}$.
-GIN calculates the each node representation via a sum-like neighborhood aggregation function which is shown below:
+\textbf{Graph Encoder module:} As we mentioned, we adopted GIN~\cite{xu2018powerful}, a state-of-the-art graph neural network, as the GNN encoder block in Fig. \ref{fig:XG-BoT}.
+GIN calculates each node representation via a sum-like neighbourhood aggregation function, as shown below:

-where $h_{v}^{(k)}$ is the node embedding of node $v_{i}$ at $k$-th layer.
-MLP standards for the multi-layer perceptron. $\epsilon^{(k)}$ is either a fixed scalar or trainable parameter.
+where $h_{v}^{(k)}$ is the node embedding of node $v_{i}$ at the $k$-th layer.
+The MLP isthe multi-layer perceptron. $\epsilon^{(k)}$ is either a fixed scalar or trainable parameter.
 We can stack $L$ layers of GIN to obtain the final node embedding $h_{v}^{(L)}$.
-Unlike vanilla GCNs \cite{kipf2016semi} which is much less powerful than the Weisfeiler-Lehman (1-WL) \cite{shervashidze2011weisfeiler} algorithm, the sum-like aggregator in GIN can capture structural homophily and neighbourhood homophily, which are both critical for representing the botnet behaviour patterns.
-In terms of the GIN encoder, we used two layers of MLP which consists of 32 hidden channels with ReLU activation function and Batch normalization for extracting node embeddings as shown in Fig.~\ref{fig:XG-BoT}.
+Unlike vanilla GCNs \cite{kipf2016semi}, which are much less powerful than the Weisfeiler--Lehman (1-WL) \cite{shervashidze2011weisfeiler} algorithm, the sum-like aggregator in GIN can capture the structural homophily and neighbourhood homophily, which are both critical for representing the botnet behaviour patterns.
+In terms of the GIN encoder, we used two MLP layers with the ReLU activation function and batch normalization to extract node embeddings, as shown in Fig.~\ref{fig:XG-BoT}.

-Overall, we utilize 24 graph XG-BoT blocks with $C=2$, 64 hidden channels (32 hidden channels for each GINs as $C=2$) and $\epsilon=0$, followed by a linear MLP layer.
-The proposed architecture can capture 24-hop neighbourhood information for botnet detection, as shown in Fig. \ref{fig:XG-BoT}.
-We also used the Adam optimizer with a learning rate of 0.001 to train the proposed model.